 - 1/4 tsp salt

 - 3 tbsp fat free milk

 - 2 tbsp unsweetened cocoa powder (see note)

 - 1 tsp red food coloring (see note)

 - 1 cup powdered sugar

-2. To make glaze, mix glaze ingredients in a mixing bowl or food processor until fluffy.
+- To make the glaze, mix glaze ingredients in a mixing bowl or food processor until fluffy.
 Drizzle onto pancakes.

 - If you want a more pronounced cocoa flavor, add another tablespoon of cocoa powder.

 - If your batter doesn't look red you will need to add more coloring, but mine was pretty red with only 1 teaspoon.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.